Goyet-Christopher/GeoCoq/README.md

 # Forked from GeoCoq
-A formalization of geometry in Coq.
+A formalization of geometry in Coq by Goyet Christopher

 This library contains a formalization of geometry using the Coq proof assistant.
 It contains both proofs about the foundations of geometry and high-level proofs in the same style as in high-school.